TheStaticTurtle/website_theme/content/portfolio/_index.md

 - Part of the stage sound and lighting crew at [AFSR](https://www.fete-sorciere.com/association.html)
 - Technical aid at my local [choir](https://choraleoberhergheim.wixsite.com/choraleoberhergheim)

+### {{< mdi "mdi-wrench" >}} Technologies

+I've spent some time creating a page that contains a non-exhaustive list of the various technologies & hardware I worked with at some point in my personal, proffesional or assiosiative projects and activities.

+{{< biglink "/technologies" "Go take a look" >}}

 <br>
 <br>